hero931/wellness-organizer-node-capstone/readme.md

 ### Responsive
 * The app is responsive and optimized for both desktop and mobile viewing and use.

-### Security
-* User passwords are encrypted using bcrypt.js

 ## API Documentation
 API endpoints for the back end include:
 * POST to '/users/create' for creating a new user
-* POST to '/signin' to sign in an existing user
+* POST to '/users/signin' to sign in an existing user
+* POST to '/nutrition/create' to add a new nutrition information
+* POST to '/progress/create' to add a new progress information
-* POST to '/new/create' to add an achievement to a user's list of accomplishments
+* POST to '/workout/create' to add a new workout information
+* GET to '/nutrition/get/:user' to get info about user
+* GET to '/workout/get/:user' to get info about user
-* PUT to '/achievement/:id' to update an existing achievement
+* GET to '/progress/get/:user' to get info about user
-* GET to '/achievements/:user' to access all of a user's existing achievements
+* DELETE to '/nutrition/:id' to delete a nutrition by ID
-* GET to '/achievement/:id' to access a single achievement by ID
+* DELETE to '/workout/:id' to delete a workout by ID
-* DELETE to '/achievement/:id' to delete a single achievement by ID
+* DELETE to '/progress/:id' to delete a progress by ID

 ## Development Roadmap
 Planned additional features and improvements will allow users to:
-* Have an option to invite friends and compete with them for better results
+* Have an option to see the dates and time for previous records
-* Update email address
-* Build a program for team to follow the program
+* Have a blog page where users can share their experience